Machairodontinae: Homotherium

 At Friesenhahn Cave, Texas, the remains of almost 400 juvenile mammoths were discovered along with skeletons of Homotherium.
 Homotherium groups have been suggested to have specialized in hunting young mammoths, and to have dragged the kills into secluded caves to eat inside, out from the open.
 They also retained excellent nocturnal vision, and hunting at night in the arctic regions would probably have been their prime hunting method.

 The modern lion is capable of, in large numbers, killing weakened adult and healthy subadult elephants, so similar sized Homotherium likely could have managed the same feat with juvenile mammoths.
 This is supported by isotopic analysis.
 But the idea that a cat, even one of very large size and possibly social, was able to cooperatively 'drag' a 400 lb mammoth calf any real distance into a cave without damaging its teeth has aroused great criticism.
 Its sloped back and powerful lumbar section of its vertebrae suggested a bear-like build, so it might have been capable of pulling weights, but breaking canines, a fate suffered by Machairodus and Smilodon with some frequency, is not seen in Homotherium.
 Moreover, the bones of these young mammoths show the distinctive marks of Homotherium incisors, indicating they could efficiently process most of the meat on a carcass, indicating it was they and not scavengers who dragged the carcasses into the caves.
 Examination of the bones also indicates that the carcasses of these mammoths were dismembered by the cats before being dragged away, indicating that Homotherium would disarticulate their kill to transport it to a safe area and prevent scavengers from claiming a hard-won meal.
 Evidence also shows the cats were able to effectively strip flesh from bone in a manner that left noticeable score marks.
+Genetic analysis found the positive selection of cognitive genetics such as SCTR, this may suggest gregariousness in Homotherium.